Power of Attorney

 Depending on how the document is drafted, a Power of Attorney can be limited to specific actions, transactions, or timeframes, or it can grant broad authority to act on your behalf and remain in effect until you, the “principal,” become incapacitated (when you no longer have the ability to manage your affairs).
 However, while a regular Power of Attorney (sometimes referred to as a “limited” or “special” Power of Attorney) terminates when the principal becomes incapacitated, a Durable Power of Attorney (DPOA) will remain in effect.
 In order to be “durable,” a Power of Attorney needs particular language to indicate it remains in effect even after the principal loses capacity.

 A Power of Attorney is one of the most powerful estate planning documents and can often help avoid a guardianship if drafted correctly.
-It is very important to carefully consider who you nominate as your agent and consult with an estate planning attorney to determine your wishes are followed and the document is drafted and executed correctly.
+It is very important to carefully consider who you nominate as your agent and consult with a Gainesville power of attorney lawyer to determine your wishes are followed and the document is drafted and executed correctly.

 Different Types of Powers of Attorney